saucepleez/taskt-wiki/automation-commands/misc-commands/error-handling-command.md

 ## What does this command do?
-This command specifies subsequent actions after an error is encountered.
+This command specifies what to do  after an error is encountered.

 ## When would I want to use this command?